Silver-studded Blue (Plebejus argus)

 3) several authors refer to it as a "hook".
 When I looked at the close-up of 11898 above I could clearly see a curved spine on the fore-leg (indicated by the blue line), which was closer to the description as a hook.
 However, it was not forward-pointing and is not the spine in question, as the book illustrations in H&R and Lafranchis ID show it pointing forward.

-So all three of these spines turn out to be red herrings with regard to the definitive spine used to ID argus with 100% confidence.
+So all three of these spines turn out to be red herrings with regard to the definitive spine used to identify argus with 100% confidence.
 The actual spine in question may just be the one barely visible on the close-up of 11898, thin and black and laying parallel to the leg (as indicated by the white line), but I am not 100% certain of this.
-Clearly, it is hardly visible when the lower two leg sections are parallel to each other, and would become much more apparent if these sections were at an angle.
-Whether it would be possible to get a clear photo of the spine in the field without causing distress (by netting/bottling), I do not know and I am personally not prepared to ID argus in this way.
+Clearly, it is hardly visible when the lower two leg sections are in line with each other, and would become much more apparent if these sections were at an angle.
+Whether it would be possible to get a clear photograph of the spine in the field without causing distress (by netting/bottling), I do not know and I am personally not prepared to identify argus in this way.

 observations |